Finale (Smallville): Ratings

 The double-episode finale earned a Nielsen rating of 1.8, with a 3 share in the 18- to 49-year-old demographic.
 Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the United States.
 These ratings mean that the two-episode finale was seen by 1.8 percent of all 18- to 49-year-olds, and 3 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 It was viewed by an estimated 3.35 million viewers, and ranked second in its timeslot.
-For the first one-and-a-half hours, the episode averaged around 2.9 million viewers; however, during the final 30 minutes, viewership rose to 3.39 million.
+For the first one-and-a-half hours, the episode averaged around 2.9 million viewers, but during the final 30 minutes, viewership rose to 3.39 million.
 The ratings for the final episode marked a 63 percent increase when compared with the previous episode, "Prophecy".

 Reception

-Jeff Jensen of Entertainment Weekly's PopWatch complimented the episode, writing that "the series finale of Smallville did what it needed to do: It completed the circuit on an epic coil of story that began 10 years ago."
-Jensen was critical of the first half of the episode, noting that the pre-marital tension between Clark and Lois did not bode well for the story.
-However, he felt that the last 10 minutes made up for the slow parts in the episode.
+Jeff Jensen of Entertainment Weekly's PopWatch complimented the episode, writing that "the series finale of Smallville did what it needed to do: It completed the circuit on an epic coil of story that began 10 years ago".
+Jensen was critical of the first half of the episode, noting that the pre-marital tension between Clark and Lois did not bode well for the story, but felt that the last 10 minutes made up for the slow parts in the episode.
 He ultimately concluded that the finale was "radically cornball and goosebumpingly geektastic, and the fanboy in me was satisfied".
 Chris Carabott of IGN awarded the episode a 9.5 out of 10, citing an "amazing" episode.
 He argued that it "succeeded in delivering the moments we wanted to see" and that "this finale delivered some of the most memorable moments of the series and successfully transformed Clark Kent into Superman".
 Nick McHatton of TV Fanatic awarded the episode five stars out of five, calling its resolution "breath taking".
-McHatton praised the ending, noting that, "I couldn’t have asked for a better ending than those seven years in the future" and that the final shot was the scene he "always imagined Smallville could end with".
+McHatton praised the ending, noting that "I couldn't have asked for a better ending than those seven years in the future" and that the final shot was the scene he "always imagined Smallville could end with".

 Mike Moody of AOLTV felt that the season finale alternated between "exciting and disappointing", with the final 15 minutes being particularly good due to the celebration of "what we love most about Clark Kent/Superman – his power to delight and inspire us".
-However, Moody was critical that the substantial scenes in the episode were surrounded by "countless minutes of poorly paced padding, filler, and manufactured conflict", and that "the bulk of this two-hour finale was just painful to watch".
+Moody was critical that the substantial scenes in the episode were surrounded by "countless minutes of poorly paced padding, filler, and manufactured conflict", and that "the bulk of this two-hour finale was just painful to watch".
 Phil Dyess-Nugent of The A.V.
 Club awarded the episode a "C+" and called it "a sodden mess that mostly points up how off-balance the show became".
 He heavily criticized the show for focusing so much of the romance between Clark and Lois, and wrote that it detracted from the "better" plot concerning Darkseid and his minions.